FelixOnline/v2/content/articles/2011-1-20-tv-license-to-kill-your-patience.md

 subtitle: >
   The letter is full of the most exquisite wording, with all the subtlety of an elephant–based strip parlour
 date: "2011-01-20 21:06:17 +0000"

 # Attributes from Felix Online V1
 id: "642"
 old_path: /comment/642/tv-license-to-kill-your-patience
 aliases:
  - /comment/642/tv-license-to-kill-your-patience
+imported: true
+comments:
+ - make sure to choose cyndaquil only one of the starters that is effective against the newly introduced steel type                                                                                                                                                                   Comfort Casino is trouble of playing along with cards of the diligence worldwide Th

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true